 Never give dogs mince pies.
 The mincemeat is made up of fruit that contains raisins.
 Raisins can lead to our dogs suffering from acute kidney failure and, in rare cases, lead to death.

-This not only applies to raisins but also currants, sultanas and grapes
+This applies to not only raisins but also currants, sultanas and grapes

-As well as being toxic die to raisins, mince pies are also high in sugar and fat, which can lead to an upset digestive system, so you see they are bad for our dogs (and a lot of humans, especially if you have diabetes or are on a low potassium diet)
+As well as being toxic die to raisins, mince pies are also high in sugar and fat, which can lead to an upset digestive system, so you see, they are bad for our dogs (and a lot of humans, especially if you have diabetes or are on a low potassium diet)

-If you are opting for the low sugar option, then these contain xylitol which is an artificial sweetener that is poisonous to dogs
+If you are opting for the low-sugar option, then these contain xylitol, which is an artificial sweetener that is poisonous to dogs

-Help my dog has eaten a mince pie
+Help, my dog has eaten a mince pie

 You also need to keep your eye open for any of the following symptoms